HarperDB/documentation/versioned_docs/version-4.3/developers/applications/defining-schemas.md

 #### `@sealed`

-The `@sealed` directive specifies that no additional properties should be allowed on records besides though specified in the type itself.
+The `@sealed` directive specifies that no additional properties should be allowed on records besides those specified in the type itself..

 ### Field Directives